SteveBarnett/Remixing/_thinking/ai/ai-snake-oil.md

 ### Epilogue to the Paperback Edition

-- we don’t think there will be drop-in AI replacements for human workers any time soon.
-That’s because most jobs are bundles of many varied tasks.
+- We don’t think there will be drop-in AI replacements for human workers any time soon, because most jobs are bundles of many varied, interlinked tasks that require being embedded in an organization with deep contextual awareness.
-- When a job requires being embedded in an organization and having deep contextual awareness to complete many interlinked tasks, automation isn’t nearly so simple.

 ## Raw notes